 Rangers and Pioneers of TexasCreateSpace Independent Publishing Platform #ad - Eamon dolan.
 He was a frontier defender, early Texas Ranger, and a friend and scout with Kit Carson.
 He continued his service during the years of the Republic of Texas, in the Mexican American War, and the Civil War.
 Andrew jackson sowell june 27, 1815 – january 4, 1883 was a lifelong soldier and farmer in the 19th-century.

-Rangers and Pioneers of Texas #ad - He was a participant in the Texas Revolution and a survivor of the siege of the Alamo.
+He was a participant in the Texas Revolution and a survivor of the siege of the Alamo.